Android Layouts

 • Table Layout

-• Each layout has a set of attributes that define the visual properties of that layout.
+• Each Android layout has a set of attributes that define the visual properties of that layout.

 • android: id

-• This is the ID that uniquely identifies the view that is used in coding for calling or representing it.
+• This is the ID that uniquely identifies the view that is used in coding to call or represent it.

 • android:layout_width

-• This attribute represents the width of the layout.
+• This attribute specifies the width of the view/layout.

-• android:layout_width=wrap_content tells about the view occupying the size itself to the dimensions required by its content.
+• Android:layout_width=wrap_content tells about the view occupying the size itself to the dimensions required by its content or the view is only as wide as its content.
+The view will take up just enough space to fit its content.

-• android:layout_width=fill_parent tells about the view to become as big as its parent view.
+• android:layout_width=fill_parent tells us about the view becoming as big as its parent view.

 • android:layout_height

-• This attribute represents the height of the layout
+• This attribute represents the height of the layout/view.

 • android:layout_marginTop